A glimpse at Cingulate Inc.'s potential climb to old highs - The Dwinnex

-As of close of business last night, Cingulate Inc.’s stock clocked out at $1.11, up 2.78% from its previous closing price of $1.08.
-In other words, the price has increased by $+0.0300 from its previous closing price.
-On the day, 984773 shares were traded.
-CING stock price reached its highest trading level at $1.1700 during the session, while it also had its lowest trading level at $1.0900.
+In the latest session, Cingulate Inc. (NASDAQ: CING) closed at $1.79 up 13.29% from its previous closing price of $1.58.
+In other words, the price has increased by $+0.2100 from its previous closing price.
+On the day, 1384282 shares were traded.
+CING stock price reached its highest trading level at $1.8800 during the session, while it also had its lowest trading level at $1.5600.

 Sponsored